ARMmbed/mbed-client/README.md

 ### Notify

-The **Notify** operation is sent from the client to the mbed Device Server during a valid observation on a Resource.

-The mbed Client will send notifications for the Resources once the conditions are met.
+The client sends the **Notify** operation to mDS during a valid observation on a Resource, once the notification conditions are met.

 ### Cancel

-The **Cancel Observation** operation is sent from the mbed Device Server to the client to end an observation relationship for an Object Instance or a Resource.
+mDS sends the **Cancel Observation** operation to the client to end an observation relationship for an Object Instance or a Resource.

 ## More Information

 This API is based on OMA LWM2M specification.
-You can get the specification [here](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0)
+You can get the specification [here](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0).

 ## How to use the API
-More information on how to use the API effectively to create and configure Objects, Object Instances and Resources, can be found from [here](https://github.com/ARMmbed/mbed-client/blob/master/Howto.md)
+More information on how to use the API effectively to create and configure Objects, Object Instances and Resources, can be found [here](https://github.com/ARMmbed/mbed-client/blob/master/Howto.md)

 ## API documentation

-You can generate Doxygen API documentation for these APIs from a doxy file which is present in the `doxygen` folder.
-You need to run `doxygen` command from the `doxygen/` folder and it will generate a `docs` folder at API source directory root level where you can find the detailed documentation for each API.
+You can generate Doxygen API documentation for these APIs from a doxy file present in the `doxygen` folder.
+You need to run the `doxygen` command from the `doxygen/` folder; it will generate a `docs` folder at the API source directory root level.
+The folder contains detailed documentation for each API.

 ## Example application